Not Just Any Lawyer – When Injured on the Water

 When injured on the water, there are very specific circumstances that must have occurred in order to claim liability against another person.

-If you have been injured in a recreational boating accident, choose the law firm with over 50 years of experience winning maritime cases.
+If you have been injured in a recreational boating accident, choose the personal injury attorneys with over 50 years of experience winning maritime cases.
 Choose Rutter Mills.
 Call or text us 24/7 (even on weekends and holidays) at 757-622-5000, or email us by clicking here to fill out our website form.